 To be honest, when I purchased this Winter Blend set by Maple Holistics, I truly wasn’t expecting a whole lot.

 I mean, I knew it would do its job at a basic level, like getting my hair clean and conditioned.
-However I’d been let down by SO many other hair products in the past, that my standard was embarrassingly low.
+However I’d been let down by SO many other hair products in the past, that my standards were embarrassingly low.

 While my hair is prone to frizziness, it also has a tendency to be annoyingly limp & lifeless when I add too much product.